 The basic homemade floor cleaner recipe (A) removed most -- but not all of -- the stain.

 The alcohol (D) removed the stain, but left a haze.
 To remove the haze, I put a dab of olive oil on a cloth and rubbed.
 And the wood looked good as new.

 I would use alcohol judiciously on wood floors, because it can remove some finishes, such as wax and shellac.
-So only use in a worst-case scenario, and be prepared to beef up the finish after.
+So use it only in a worst-case scenario and prepare to beef up the finish afterward.

 Homemade floor cleaner recipes are an effective alternative to commercial cleaners.
 Some work better than others on different types of flooring.
 But stains on every type of floor surrender to some type of make-it-yourself cleaner.Related: